- Our Rating: 7.8 (Very Good)

 A welcome addition to the above list, not found elsewhere in New Jersey, is the return of PayPal to the US poker landscape.
 A longtime favorite payment processor of online poker players, the familiarity of having PayPal as an option may help soothe some players’ apprehension about depositing through bank transfers.

-Withdrawals are quick and painless as you can use any option you had previously used to make your deposit.
+Withdrawals are quick and painless as you can using an ACH transfer, PayPal, or NETELLER if you had previously used them to make your deposit.
+You can also cash out at the Cashier’s Cage at Caesars Casino, or by requesting a check.
 Support is usually quick to help with any cashier issues which may arise.

 The bar is set low in New Jersey in terms of poker customer support, and 888 does nothing to distinguish itself in either direction.
 I went to download the online help app from their site and my anti-virus warned me of a potential virus (which it doesn’t do very often).
 To be sure, I don’t believe 888 is sending out infected downloads, but the warning could scare away potential new players.